-- Classes will begin as planned on August 31.
+- Classes began as planned on August 31.

 - Students will not return following Thanksgiving break; the remainder of the semester after Thanksgiving will be entirely online to allow for the completion of the required curriculum, which can include any activities that support preparation for exams.
 There will be no in-person final exams.

 - Students who are unable to return home and must remain in the residence halls after Thanksgiving will be permitted to stay following a review by the Department of Residential Life.
 However, for safety reasons, they will not be permitted to leave campus for the Thanksgiving break.

 - Although the residential calendar was shifted two weeks earlier than originally planned (arriving early, departing early), the period of academic instruction remains the same; tuition rates remain at the levels previously approved by the board.

 As the University of Connecticut makes plans to welcome back new and returning Huskies this fall, it will be essential for all students to have access to the proper IT systems, services, and capabilities so that they may interact with instructors and classmates and complete required coursework.

 Together, university faculty and staff from Information Technology Services (ITS) and the Center for Excellence in Teaching and Learning (CETL) have identified the technical capabilities that incoming and continuing students will use when engaging with digital learning systems and applications from university and non-university locations.
 These capabilities include: